-Free Guided Tours of the British Museum: These last about 30-45 minutes, are given by museum volunteers and run every 15 minutes from 11.00am to 3.45pm daily. – If you are visiting the British Museum from Thursday to Saturday, at 1.15pm they do a 30-40 minute talk starting at 1.15pm, a good opportunity to practice your English for free!
+Free Guided Tours of the British Museum: These last about 30-45 minutes, are given by museum volunteers and run every 15 minutes from 11.00 am to 3.45 pm daily. – If you are visiting the British Museum from Thursday to Saturday, at 1.15 pm they do a 30-40 minute talk starting at 1.15 pm, a good opportunity to practise your English for free!
 Hehe.

 Visiting the British Museum with children

-The British Museum is an interesting place to visit with children who are at least 7 or 8 years old (this is my opinion based on what we have seen ourselves).
+The British Museum is an interesting place to visit with children at least 7 or 8 years old (this is my opinion based on what we have seen ourselves).

-There are many rooms where you can explain very interesting things about the different civilizations (maybe you can leave the mummy room aside depending on how sensitive your children are…).
-In all the rooms there is information with images, drawings, etc. that are geared towards children’s learning.
+There are many rooms where you can explain very interesting things about the different civilizations (maybe you can leave the mummy room aside, depending on how sensitive your children are…).
+In all the rooms, there is information with images, drawings, etc., geared towards children’s learning.

-Tip for visiting the British Museum with children: When you arrive, go to the information desk and ask for the family tour and ask what activities there are that day as they always have something organised for children.
+Tip for visiting the British Museum with children: When you arrive, go to the information desk and ask about the family tour and what activities are available that day as they always have something organised for children.

 Think that it’s a big space, lots of adults running around… it’s very easy for a small child to get bored, so a stop to draw some pictures or decipher Egyptian hieroglyphics… might be a good idea.

-There are children’s menus in the museum’s cafe and restaurants if you want to stop for a quick bite to eat.
+Children’s menus are in the museum’s cafe and restaurants if you want to stop for a quick bite to eat.
 The best café is the one on floor 0, the one that connects to the street.

-If you are visiting London as a family then you may be interested in all our articles about visiting London with children.
+If you are visiting London as a family, you may be interested in all our articles about visiting London with children.

 Where to eat at the British Museum

-There are several cafes and restaurants inside the museum and the variety of menus is good, but to tell you the truth, considering the area you are in, Bloomsbury, it is very easy to find restaurants and pubs to eat in the streets surrounding the museum.
+There are several cafes and restaurants inside the museum, and the variety of menus is good.
+Still, to tell you the truth, considering the area you are in, Bloomsbury, it is very easy to find restaurants and pubs to eat in the streets surrounding the museum.

 - Court Café: Paninis, hot sandwiches and other similar things like salads and vegetable soups.

 - Pizzeria: Similar to the Court Café but only pizzas.
-Not the best pizzas you can find in the area but they are an option.
+They are not the best pizzas you can find in the area, but they are an option.